vtwenty3/ESC_The_Loop/README.md

 ## Learn More
-For more information about ESC the Loop, please visit our [Notion page](https://www.notion.so/23things/ESC-The-Loop-fccf49ea661b4752a3980300041aaa63) and [developer documentation](https://23things.notion.site/ESC-The-Loop-Wiki-Docs-e9e4de77af2246d3824f49d616f5de25).

-## Contributing
-If you are interested in contributing to the development of ESC the Loop, please contact us at [insert email here].
+If you are interested in ESC the Loop, please visit [Notion page](https://www.notion.so/23things/ESC-The-Loop-fccf49ea661b4752a3980300041aaa63).

 ## License
 ESC the Loop is open source and licensed under the MIT License.